ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

-In cancer care, different types of doctors and other health care professionals often work together to create a patient’s overall treatment plan that combines different types of treatments.
+In cancer care, different types of doctors and other health care professionals often work together to create a patient’s overall care and treatment plan that combines different types of treatments and supportive care.
 This is called a multidisciplinary team.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, patient navigators, social workers, pharmacists, counselors, dietitians, and others.

-Descriptions of the common types of treatments used for pancreatic cancer are listed below, followed by an outline of treatments by stage.
+The common types of treatments used for pancreatic cancer are described below, followed by a general outline of treatments by stage.
 The current treatment options for pancreatic cancer are surgery, radiation therapy, chemotherapy, targeted therapy, and immunotherapy.
 Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.

 When detected at an early stage, pancreatic cancer has a much higher chance of being successfully treated.
-However, there are also treatments that can help control the disease for patients with later stage pancreatic cancer to help them live longer.
+However, there are also treatments that can help control the disease for patients with later stage pancreatic cancer to help them live longer and more comfortably.

 Surgery for pancreatic cancer includes removing all or part of the pancreas, depending on the location and size of the tumor in the pancreas.
 An area of healthy tissue around the tumor is also often removed.
 This is called a margin.
 A goal of surgery is to have “clear margins” or “negative margins,” which means that there are no cancer cells in the edges of the healthy tissue removed.